wyfo/apischema/docs/data_model.md

     metadata: Mapping[str, Any] = field(default_factory=dict)  # field's metadata
     default: InitVar[Any] = ...  # field's default value
     default_factory: Optional[Callable[[], Any]] = None  # field's default factory
-    aliased: bool = True  # if the fields will be aliased (TypedDict are not)
     kind: FieldKind = FieldKind.NORMAL  # NORMAL/READ_ONLY/WRITE_ONLY
 ```